Fenders act as a cushion between a boat and a dock (concrete, metal or wood) or another boat and prevent damage to your boat’s topsides.

 |60'-72'||15" - 24"||27"||Large|

-Center rope tube fenders (Big B and one type of Survivor Series fender) allow you to hang the fender either horizontally or vertically using one line running through the centerline.
+Center rope tube fenders (Big B fenders) allow you to hang the fender either horizontally or vertically using one line running through the centerline.
 A figure eight knot in the end of the line, or two figure eights at both ends of the fender are used to keep the fender from sliding.

 Flat fenders are either modular or articulating and vinyl-covered.
 String together the modular style to create a custom-fitted system.
 Hinged vinyl-covered flat fenders wrap vertically around small boat gunwales, and are great for boats with tumblehome (topsides that slant inward at the gunwale).